2 Cyprus high football players test positive for COVID-19, school cancels Friday’s game

 Cyprus was scheduled to play Ridgeline High School from Millville.

-In a letter sent to parents, the health department said the exposure did not reuire quarantine:
+In a letter sent to parents, the health department said the exposure did not require quarantine:

 “There have been two cases of COVID-19 within the Cyprus High School varsity football team.